3 years ago

 The cute stuff you don’t need: I have a handful of baby headbands and a few pairs of cute little shoes which I know are unnecessary but they’re so tiny and adorable.

-Play Gym: I found this online one day and sent the link to Alaina only to find out that she registered for it, too!
-Then my friend Katie got it and said Liam (who is a few months now) loves it.
+Play Gym: I feel like everyone has this.
 I love that it’s colorful but still cute, and the fact that it works through so many life stages, up to toddlerhood when it turns into a tent.
 Genius.

 Jellycat stuffed animals: They’re so soft and so cute!
 I registered for a little bunny and bought the kitty since we all know how much I love cats.